IsaacJG/fasm/README.md

 Fasm
 ====
-# Fasm is an esoteric language inspired by the [Funges](https://en.wikipedia.org/wiki/Funge#Funges) and [BF](https://en.wikipedia.org/wiki/Brainfuck)
+# Fasm is an esoteric language inspired by the [BF](https://en.wikipedia.org/wiki/Brainfuck)
-This is essentially a BF clone, with some minor differences (I think, don't actually know BF so yeah).
+This is essentially a BF clone, with some minor differences (I think, don't actually know BF so yeah), and some major additions.

 ### How to use